Fostering benefits extend beyond animals to the volunteers

 by | Interesting |

-Some animals find it challenging and stressful to transition into a shelter environment.
+Some animals find the transition to an animal centre environment challenging.
 Other animals may need to remain in our care for an extended period before finding forever homes due to illness, injury, age, lack of socialization or behavioural challenges.

 Foster volunteers can make all the difference for animals like these.
 They provide a temporary home where animals can unwind, be cared for and rehabilitated.
 In return, these animals provide caring volunteers with a rewarding experience, which is often beyond their expectations.